RyanNgCT/familytreemaker/README.md

 repeated as long as they keep the same name or id.
 An example is given in the file `LouisXIVfamily.txt`.

-Note: This branch version is optimized for chinese.
+Note: This branch version is optimized for chinese (and has been further modified).
 If other language for
       input text file is used, command option gender (-g) has to be used to specify words of male and female, since their default values are set as "男" and "女" instead of origin "M" and "F".

+Credits to: Adrien Vergé and Bodhi Wang

 Installation
 ------------